Dissociating Decodability and Causal Use in Bracket-Sequence Transformers: Appendix

 \subsection{Distance-sweep numeric summary}

-At low ranks ($r \in \{2, 4, 8\}$) the probe-aligned subspace is behaviorally inert while random rank-matched ablation causes substantial drops, showing the decoded subspace is not causally privileged.
-As rank grows, both ablations converge to near-total accuracy loss, but the probe-aligned subspace remains marginally less damaging than random even at full rank --- inconsistent with distance being causally used in a higher-dimensional linearly-decodable subspace.
+At low ranks ($r \in \{2, 4, 8\}$), the probe-aligned subspace is behaviorally inert while random rank-matched ablation causes substantial drops, showing the decoded subspace is not causally privileged.
+As rank grows, both ablations converge to near-total accuracy loss; at intermediate ranks ($r \le 32$) the probe-aligned subspace remains substantially less damaging than random.
+This rules out the possibility that distance is used but distributed across too many dimensions for the low-rank probe to capture, further reinforcing that the decodable distance geometry does not drive the model's predictions. \footnote{At rank $r=d=64$, the ablation is degenerate, since any orthonormal basis spans the full residual space.
+In this case, $P_r = I$, and the probe-aligned and random ablations both zero the residual stream identically.
+We report this row only for completeness, and treat its values as noise.}